MyLife-Services/mylife-documentation/organizational/MyLife-product-services-roadmap.md

 These represent milestones that affect business growth and structure and is inclusive of the underlying state of the services, so each phase or milestone will have subordinate evolving business needs (for artifacts or resources) as well as development and maintenance (operational) needs (for MVP (tech-wise) or resources).

-### Milestone: Alpha Pilot
+### Milestone: Pilot Release (Completed)

-#### Goal

-This top-level milestone represents the state where MyLife platform's core features are developed and tested using by internal and external initial Pilot Members.
-This is currently arranged as a Project in GitHub @MyLife Pilot Alpha Build (github.com).
+This milestone represents the initial phase where the MyLife platform's core features were developed and tested by a limited group of internal users.
+The Pilot Release has now been completed and reviewed.
-Against this project we articulate this milestone to represent a completed MVP that has been tested and reviewed by a core group of alpha member testers.
-This milestone is also managed inside of our open-source GitHub environment: MyLife Alpha Pilot Milestone (github.com)

 #### Core Features

-- List the essential features to be built.
+Following core features were tested and are ready to be reviewed under the closed pilot stage.

 | Feature/Functionality | Status |
 | --- | --- |